 Figure 9 shows the iron and steel industry major process steps.
 Almost all process steps have multiple technologies that are addressed in the detailed iron and steel documentation.
-The process steps are: Coke making, Iron making in Direct Reduced Iron for Basic Oxygen Furnaces (DRI BOF), Direct Reduced Iron for Electric Arc Furnaces (DRI EAF), Blast Furnace/Basix Oxygen Furnace (BF/BOF); Steel making in BF/BOF and EAF, and steel product making in casting, hot roll, and cold roll.
+The process steps are coke production, ironmaking in direct reduced iron for basic oxygen furnaces (DRI BOF), direct reduced iron for electric arc furnaces (DRI EAF), blast furnace/basic oxygen furnace (BF/BOF), steelmaking in BF/BOF and EAF, and steel product production via casting, hot roll, and cold roll.
 An agglomeration step is excluded from the IDM iron and steel submodule because it is considered part of mining.
 Iron ore and coal are the basic raw materials that are used to produce iron.

 Steel manufacturing plants can be classified as integrated or non-integrated.
-The classification is dependent upon the number of the major process steps that are performed in the facility.
+The classification is based on the number of the major process steps that are performed in the facility.
 Integrated plants perform all the process steps, whereas non-integrated plants, in general, perform only the last three steps.

-Iron is produced in the blast furnace (BF), which is then charged into a basic oxygen furnace (BOF) to produce raw steel.
+Iron is produced in a blast furnace (BF), which is then charged into a basic oxygen furnace (BOF) to produce raw steel.
 Coke ovens and blast furnaces also produce a significant amount of byproduct fuels, which are used throughout the steel plant.
-The direct reduced iron (DRI) related to BOF and EAF also produces iron.
-The electric arc furnace (EAF) is used to produce raw steel from an all-scrap (recycled materials) and sometimes supplemented with direct reduced iron or hot briguetted iron.
+The direct reduced iron (DRI) related to BOF and electric arc furnaces (EAFs) also produces iron.
+EAFs produce raw steel from scrap (recycled materials), sometimes supplemented with direct reduced iron or hot briquetted iron.

 The raw steel is cast into blooms, billets, or slabs using continuous casting.
 Some cast steel is sold directly (for example, forging-grade billets).
-The majority is further processed by Hot Roll into various mill products.
-Some of these are sold as hot rolled mill products, while others are further processed by Cold Roll to impart surface finish or other desirable properties.
+The majority is further processed by hot rolling into various mill products.
+Some of these products are sold as hot rolled mill products, while others are further processed by cold rolling to impart surface finish or other desirable properties.